agg-85/flight-controller/README.md

 - SPI facilitates DMA, which offloads data transfers from the main MCU.
 This prevents processor lag.
 -  IMU enhances GPS reliability in tunnels or areas with EM interference.
 -  Each principal axis (pitch, roll, yaw) translates to accelerometer, gyroscope, and magnetometer.
--  Place smallest decoupling capacitors closest to pin first because smaller capacities filter out higher frequencies, which could travel across board.
+-  Place smallest decoupling capacitors closest to pin to minimize trace inductance.
+Smaller capacitors filter high frequency noise, and inductive impedance is proportial to frequency.

 ## Goals